hussain033/hussain033/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/mohamedhussainh2004/)
 <h2>About Me<h2>

-  I am a Computer science and engineering student interested in learning about computer science and programming.
+  I am a Computer science and engineering student interested in learning about computer science and programming.<br/>
-  I am Passionate about solving problems and learning more about computer technology.
+  I am Passionate about solving problems and learning more about computer technology.<br/>
-  I am interested to work in the field of Artificial Intelligence and Data Science
+  I am interested to work in the field of Artificial Intelligence and Data Science.<br/>

 <h2>Tech Stacks<h2>